 Founded in a spirit of inclusiveness, personal and professional responsibility, compassion for the needs of others, and dedication to improving the communities in which we live and work, Cleary Gottlieb is fully committed to the duties of good global citizenship.

 We believe pro bono work should be a mindful choice, one that expresses both personal and collective interests.
-So rather than make pro bono work mandatory at Cleary, we fully support the voluntary legal efforts of all of our lawyers.
+So rather than make pro bono work mandatory at Cleary, we fully support the voluntary efforts of all of our lawyers and professional staff.

-- More than 70 percent of Cleary lawyers logged more than 90,000 hours worldwide to pro bono legal counsel and public service efforts.
+- Each year, Cleary lawyers provide over 75,000 hours on average worldwide to pro bono legal counsel & public service efforts.

 Notable Pro Bono Projects

 Our relationships with various public interest organizations open doors to a range of pro bono opportunities for all of our lawyers.
 Among the many recent pro bono matters handled by the firm, Cleary lawyers in the U.S. have:

 - advocated for Immigration and Customs Enforcement (ICE) to halt its practice of making civil immigration arrests in and around New York state courthouses